Juliana Lockman MD

 Frequently Asked Questions

-Formerly known as conversion disorder, FND is characterized by neurologic symptoms incompatible with an established neurologic or medical illness.
+Also known as conversion disorder, FND is characterized by neurologic symptoms incompatible with an established neurologic or medical illness.
 Symptoms may include psychogenic non-epileptic seizures, abnormal movements, paralysis and speech changes.
-The diagnosis of FND is made by a neurologist by way of clinical exam, neuroimaging and/or neurophysiological testing.
+The diagnosis of FND is typically made by a neurologist by way of clinical exam, neuroimaging and/or neurophysiological testing.

-For residential admissions, contact Emily Gray at 650-323-1401 to discuss and obtain a referral packet.
-For PHP/IOP, contact Brenna Connolly at 650-617-8349 or email bconnolly@momentummh.org.
+For residential admissions, contact Michelle Ly, LCSW: by phone at 650-323-1401 (fax 650-323-1720) or through email at MLy@momentumforhealth.org.
+For PHP/IOP, contact Meremy Needham: by phone at (650) 617-8349 or through email at mneedham@momentumforhealth.org (preferred).
 All programs require prior Neurology evaluation with documentation indicating diagnosis of FND/conversion disorder, client demographics, psychiatry/clinical notes, medication list and insurance information.

-For residential, the turnaround time typically depends on how quickly the packet is complete (including cleared TB and physician’s report) and the census at the time of packet receipt.
+For residential, the turnaround time typically depends on how quickly the clinical paperwork is complete (including cleared TB and physician’s report) and the census at the time of packet receipt.
 For PHP/IOP, we try to accommodate new clients within 3-5 days.

 For residential, clients must be ambulatory.
-Currently, the La Selva house is not ADA accessible, so wheelchairs are not permitted.
-Walkers can be discussed with the director of residential admissions.
+La Selva house is not ADA accessible, so wheelchairs are not permitted.
 The PHP/IOP facility is ADA accessible.
-Clients may have wheelchairs or walkers but will need to be independent without staff’s help with ambulation.
+Clients may have wheelchairs or walkers but must be independent without staff’s help to walk or transfer.